 The “tax holiday” being offered to these corporations to bring home their profits at a tax rate of 15.5% clearly is a huge benefit to the “400”.

 Who are these fortunate few?
 Are these 400 families, the “job creators” we keep hearing about?
-The sad truth is that most of the 400 are not actively involved in the businesses that brought them wealth.
-According to the Institute for Policy Studies, “over 60 percent” of the Forbes richest 400 Americans “grew up in substantial privilege.”
+The sad truth is that many of the 400 are not actively involved in the businesses that brought them wealth.
+According to the Business News Daily, “over 1/3 of the 50 wealthiest billionaire families grew up in substantial privilege.”
+The rich get richer, we used to say.

-Many of the 400 are 5th and 6th generations of inheritance.
-They don’t have to work for their riches because they were born wealthy.
+Many of the 50 wealthiest are 5th and 6th generations of inheritance.
+The concept of working for a living is alien to them; they were born wealthy.
 They don’t build new businesses, invest in factories or develop creative new ideas.
 Instead, they invest in money managers, lawyers, and lobbyists.
 They invest in people who influence our representatives to give them a bigger share of the American dream.
-They invest in PR firms to re-label the inheritance tax as the “death tax”, they invest in spinmeisters that lead us all to believe that some day when we hit the lottery, we’ll want these rules in place for ourselves.
+They invest in PR firms to re-label the inheritance tax as the “death tax”, they invest in spinmeisters that lead us all to believe that some day when we hit the lottery, we’ll want their rules in place for ourselves.

 A “good old days” phrase I remember is, “A peacock who sits on his tail is just another turkey.”
 Maybe high tax rates for the wealthy are what’s needed to get the peacocks off their tails.